grp06/the-altman-index/README.md

-# Query Sam Altman – Transparent RAG Playground
+# The Altman Index – Transparent RAG Playground

 This repo powers an end-to-end Retrieval-Augmented Generation experience for ~100 Sam Altman interviews.
 Users can ask any question, watch the system classify its intent, inspect the retrieved chunks, and read a grounded synthesis with citations.
 The goal is to demystify how RAG works while showcasing production-ready ingestion, backend, and frontend code.